MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-workspaces-configuration.md

     > While we are updating the admin center to reflect the state of Loop in your environment, the checkbox may not reflect your configured state on load.
 However, the state you select and choose Save in the Admin Center will persist and override any defaults for your tenant.
 1. Select Save.

-The Microsoft Admin Center will configure the Cloud Policy setting described below, targeted at All users (your full tenant).
+The Microsoft Admin Center configures the Cloud Policy setting described in the next section, targeted at All users (your full tenant).
 See the next section if you wish to perform more advanced controls.

 ## Settings management in Cloud Policy